JeeWeetje/iot-workshop/README.md

 09/23/16 21:43:53> Device: [DeviceOne], Data:[{"water":14.0,"light":290}]
 ```

-The messages should be visible here too.
+The messages are shown here too.
 These messages are now available in Azure.

 You are now ready to process your data in an Azure Stream Analytics job.